Tram: Routes

 The resulting route patterns are very different.
 Some have a rational structure, covering their catchment area as efficiently as possible, with new suburbs being planned with tramlines integral to their layout – such is the case in Amsterdam.
 Bordeaux and Montpellier have built comprehensive networks, based on radial routes with numerous interconnections, within the last two decades.
-Some systems serve only parts of their cities, with Berlin being the prime example, owing to the fact that trams survived the city's political division only in the Eastern part.
+Some systems serve only parts of their cities, with Berlin being the prime example, as trams survived the city's political division only in the Eastern part.
 Other systems have ended up with a rather random route map, for instance when some previous operating companies have ceased operation (as with the tramways vicinaux/buurtspoorwegen in Brussels) or where isolated outlying lines have been preserved (as on the eastern fringe of Berlin).
-In Rome, the remnant of the system comprises 3 isolated radial routes, not connecting in the ancient city centre, but linked by a ring route.
-Some apparently anomalous lines continue in operation where a new line would not on rational grounds be built, because it is much more costly to build a new line than continue operating an existing one.
+In Rome, the remnant of the system comprises three isolated radial routes, not connecting in the ancient city centre, but linked by a ring route.
+Some apparently anomalous lines continue in operation where a new line would not on rational grounds be built, because it is much more costly to build a new line than to continue operating an existing one.

 In some places, the opportunity is taken when roads are being repaved to lay tramlines (though without erecting overhead cables) even though no service is immediately planned: such is the case in Leipzigerstraße in Berlin, the Haarlemmer Houttuinen in Amsterdam, and Botermarkt in Ghent.

-Cross-border trams
+Cross-border routes

 Tram systems operate across national borders in Basel (from Switzerland into France and Germany), Geneva (from Switzerland into France) and Strasbourg (from France into Germany).

-A planned line linking Hasselt (Belgium) with Maastricht (Netherlands) was cancelled in June 2022.
+In 2012, plans were made to connect the Polish town of Słubice to the tram network of Frankfurt an der Oder.
+These plans were cancelled when voters in Frankfurt voted down funding for the project and replaced the tram line with a bus.
+Another cross-border tramway that was planned linking Hasselt (Belgium) with Maastricht (Netherlands) was cancelled in June 2022.